|

 Free up memory by making sure

-A little registry tweak to make sure the computer's memory is cleared
+tweak to make sure the computer's memory is cleared when files are

 and make sure it contains a Key value, AlwaysUnloadDLL with the